mbnq/RA2YRBF/README.md

 - Q: does it have its own campaign?

-  A: not yet, but it will
+  A: Not yet, but it will have one in the future

 - Q: I just installed this mod but it will not start because it says the MSVCP140.dll and another two .dll is missing.